UPSC exams

 3 hours

-For Central Armed Police Forces selection, it is essential for selected candidates to have considerable physical fitness and energy.
-Physical examination includes competition like long jump, shot put and running race to check physical fitness of candidate.
-The final stage is personal interview with a candidate and accounts for 150 marks.
+For Central Armed Police Forces selection, selected candidates need to have considerable physical fitness and energy.
+Physical examination includes competitions like the long jump, shot put and running races to check the physical fitness of the candidate.
+The final stage is a personal interview with a candidate and accounts for 150 marks.
 Candidates are finally selected based on their performance in all these phases.

 UPSC CMS (Combined Medical Services Exam)

-The Combined Medical Services exam is conducted by UPSC to recruit the candidates educated in medical profession for posts like Assistant Medical officer, divisional medical officer or General Duty officers in Government run hospitals and health departments across various states of India.
+UPSC conducts the Combined Medical Services exam to recruit the candidates educated in medical profession for posts like Assistant Medical officer, divisional medical officer or General Duty officers in Government run hospitals and health departments across various states of India.

 Phases of the selection process